kennethreitz/responder/docs/source/index.rst

 - Class-based views without inheritence.
 - ASGI framework, the future of Python web services.
 - The ability to mount any ASGI / WSGI app at a subroute.
-- *f-string syntax* route declration.
+- *f-string syntax* route declaration.
 - Mutable response object, passed into each view.
 No need to return anything.
 - Background tasks, spawned off in a ``ThreadPoolExecutor``.
 - GraphQL support!